 Cloth bound book is 6 in. x 9 in. and contains 416 pages of content.

 Orders normally ship within 3-5 business days - no expedited orders, please.

 Willie Davis was a businessman and a former NFL football star who played with the Cleveland Browns and Green Bay Packers.
 He was ranked by the Sporting News as one of the top 100 greatest football players.

 Jim Martyka is a professional freelance writer, a ghostwriter, and an editor.
 He lives in Los Angeles.

 Andrea Erickson Davis is a professional freelance writer, editor, artist, and community activist based in Southern California.

-Bart Starr is a Pro Football Hall of Fame quarterback who led the Green Bay Packers to five championships in the 1960s under head coach Vince Lombardi.
-He lives in Birmingham, Alabama.
+Bart Starr was a Pro Football Hall of Fame quarterback who led the Green Bay Packers to five championships in the 1960s under head coach Vince Lombardi.